Murphy signs bill to raise veteran benefit payments

 The bill's Assembly version was introduced in the winter, first being given to the Assembly Military and Veterans' Affairs Committee in January, according to the New Jersey Legislature's website.

-After being shuffled throughout the Legislature, the bill passed both houses in June.
+After being shuffled through the Legislature, the bill passed both houses in June.

+ABSECON — The city hosted a remembrance ceremony Sunday for the 21st anniversary of the 9/11…

-State Sen. Linda Greenstein, D-Mercer, Middlesex, on Thursday called the change long overdue, saying not accommodating rising costs of living for veterans has been unacceptable.
+State Sen. Linda Greenstein, D-Mercer, Middlesex, called the change long overdue, saying not accommodating rising costs of living for veterans has been unacceptable.

-"While the increase of compensation in this bill cannot fully repay the sacrifice our disabled veterans gave, it can hopefully provide some aid as they live out the rest of their lives," Greenstein said in a statement Thursday.
+"While the increase of compensation in this bill cannot fully repay the sacrifice our disabled veterans gave, it can hopefully provide some aid as they live out the rest of their lives," Greenstein said in a statement.

 Contact Eric Conklin: